ryanoglesby08/javascript-workshop/code/3/share/guide.md

    Notice how much shorter the component is now and how much it resembles plain HTML.

 3. Refresh index.html in your browser.
+It won't work, keep reading, the error is expected. :)

    The app won't render anything, expectedly.
 Check the JavaScript console and you should see
     an error that looks like this: `Uncaught SyntaxError: Unexpected token <`